UK Wide Medical Negligence Claims Service

 This will very much depend on your individual circumstances.
 On occasions the surgeon can cut the wrong item, cutting a ligament instead of the vas deferens tubes.
 Or they can fail to advise you to only attempt protected sexual intercourse.

 Our expert solicitors will ask you all of the relevant questions to discover whether you do have a valid claim.
 They will then be able to advise you of your options so that you can then decide whether you wish to take any further action.
-Often they can help you under a conditional fee agreement with no costs payable by you if you lose your claim.

 How Much Compensation for a Failed Vasectomy?